 Potential New Students and Their Families - check-in at the school office to obtain information about the school.

-Service Workers - Service workers scheduled to service electrical, plumbing, heating, cooling, alarm systems, etc. should either go directly to the maintenance office or check-in at the school office prior to entering the school.
+Service Workers - Service workers scheduled to service electrical, plumbing, heating, cooling, alarm systems, etc. check-in at the school office prior to entering the school.
+CFS reserves the right to run background checks on visitors prior to authorizing entry.